 Although she saw the extreme value in global health work, Nichole wanted to take what she learned abroad and apply it in a sustainable way to the Nashville community.
 Thus, during her sophomore year, she became involved with The New Beginnings Center (TNBC) -a non-profit organization that provides nutrition, fitness, and self-actualization lessons to women from low income households.
 She also worked as a member of the Vanderbilt NAACP Political Activism Committee to spark campus discussion about issues of racism, privilege, and allyship.
 Despite these new involvements, Nichole wanted to remain active in the groups she joined during her first year.
 She served as an executive board member for Vanderbilt Grassroots, leading weekly dinner serving shifts at Nashville Rescue Mission and acting as the interim vice president for a semester.

-During the summer of 2015, Nichole will continue her work at TNBC, developing a sustainable plan for partnership with other Nashville agencies and recruiting women for the program.
-She is incredibly excited to serve as the president of Grassroots for the 2015-16 academic year, and to work with the rest of the group’s board and general body to raise her peers’ awareness of and engagement in issues of food insecurity, homelessness, and empowerment of marginalized communities.
+During the summer of 2015, Nichole completed her Ingram Summer Project at TNBC, developing a sustainable plan for partnership with other Nashville agencies and recruiting women for the program.
+In addition to volunteering at TNBC, she also served as the president of Vanderbilt Grassroots during the 2015-2016 academic year, working with the rest of the group's board and general body to raise her peers' awareness of and engagement in issues of food insecurity, homelessness, and empowerment of marginalized communities.

 Nichole spent the summer of 2016 working on a clinical research team through the Johns Hopkins Summer Internship Program in Pulmonary and Critical Care Medicine.
 She is excited to continue her work with Grassroots during the 2016-2017 academic year, and will also begin working with the Hope Clinic For Women.
 Nichole hopes to make the most of her final year as a Vanderbilt undergraduate and Ingram Scholar, and plans to attend medical school after graduation.